microsoft/Microsoft365DSC/docs/docs/resources/sharepoint/SPOAccessControlSettings.md

 - **Read**

-    - Sites.FullControl.All
+    - Domain.Read.All, Sites.FullControl.All

 - **Update**

-    - Sites.FullControl.All
+    - Domain.Read.All, Sites.FullControl.All

 #### Application permissions

 - **Read**

-    - Sites.FullControl.All
+    - Domain.Read.All, Sites.FullControl.All

 - **Update**

-    - Sites.FullControl.All
+    - Domain.Read.All, Sites.FullControl.All

 ## Examples